NikolayOskolkov/MCWorkflow/README.md

     Disinfecting eukaryotic reference genomes to improve taxonomic inference from environmental ancient metagenomic data, manuscript in preparation

+Please note that in this gitub reporsitory, we provide a small subset of microbial pseudo-reads for demonstration purposes, the full dataset is available at the SciLifeLab Figshare https://doi.org/10.17044/scilifelab.28491956.

 Questions regarding the dataset should be sent to nikolay.oskolkov@scilifelab.se

-The pre-computed microbial pseudo-reads are available at the SciLifeLab Figshare https://doi.org/10.17044/scilifelab.28491956